 At the Smithsonian's National Zoo, tamanduas consume insects and a mash of insectivore diet.

-Tamanduas typically mates in the fall, and female tamanduas are capable of having multiple estrus cycles throughout the breeding season.
+Tamanduas typically mate in the fall, and female tamanduas are capable of having multiple estrus cycles throughout the breeding season.
 Pregnancy lasts between 130 and 150 days, after which a single offspring is born.
 Twin births can occur, but are uncommon.
 As with other species of anteater, mothers carry young tamanduas on their backs throughout the first months of life.
 Young remain with their mother for about one year before reaching sexual maturity and heading off on their own.

 Researchers believe tamanduas are primarily nocturnal, but they have been observed being active during the daytime as well.
 Whenever they are awake, they are typically active for an eight-hour period, which they spend mainly looking for food.
 They move easily in and through trees, but are awkward on the ground.
 They have to walk on the outside of their feet to avoid puncturing themselves with their long, strong claws.

 The average lifespan of tamanduas is 9 years.

 In certain regions, tamanduas are hunted for their meat or skins, which can be made into leather products.
 They are also collected from their native habitats and sold as pets.

 Other hazards include vehicular traffic and wildfires.
 Like most species, tamanduas are also affected by habitat loss and degradation.